phihag/bup/div/URLS.md

-display        Start in display mode eventsheet=foo Show the dialog for generating the eventsheet named foo order          Show the match order dialog
+display        Start in display mode eventsheet=foo Show the dialog for generating the eventsheet named foo order          Show the match order dialog mo             Start with the manual order dialog (allows easy match creation and import)

 Settings
 ========

 lang=LANGCODE       Set language to the specified one.
 LANGCODE can be either de or en at the moment. court=COURTCODE     Run on the specified court.
 COURTCODE depends on the network.
-Normally, a number like 1, 2, or the string "referee".
+Normally, a number like 1, 2, or the string "referee". dm_style=STYLECODE  In display mode, start with the specified style.